Presumed Innocent (film): Critical response

-The review aggregation website Rotten Tomatoes gives the film an approval rating of 86% based on 56 reviews, with an average rating of 7.30/10.
+The review aggregation website Rotten Tomatoes gives the film an approval rating of 86% based on 58 reviews.
 The website's critical consensus reads, "Thanks to an outstanding script, focused direction by Alan Pakula, and a riveting performance from Harrison Ford, Presumed Innocent is the kind of effective courtroom thriller most others aspire to be."
 On Metacritic it has a score of 72% based on reviews from 26 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Warner Bros. requested in press releases that critics not discuss the film's ending.
 Jay Boyar of the Orlando Sentinel surmised, "It's not that Warner Bros. is actually concerned that reviewers will tip the solution to the murder mystery.
 It's that the studio wants to further the impression that the movie is full of surprises."
 Richard Schickel of Time magazine disregarded the request and revealed Rusty's innocence in his review.
 He wrote, "Carolyn's murderer has an excellent motive both for killing her ...
 But it is hard to accept the possibility that the real perpetrator would leave his escape from the trap entirely to chance."
 Roger Ebert of the Chicago Sun-Times stated, "Even if you think you know what the solution is, the performances are so clever and the screenplay ... is so subtle that it could well turn out that your expectations are wrong."